vanibansal175/Robo-race/README.md

 This is a fast (and sometimes unpredictable) robo race car built using ESP32 and motor drivers.
 The goal of this project is simple — **make a remote controlled car that actually feels responsive and fun to drive**.

-It’s not perfect (yet), but it works… and that’s what matters.

 ---